-Note 6.
+Note 7.
 Agreements with Arena Pharmaceuticals, Inc.

 The Company entered into a license agreement (the "License Agreement"), a services agreement (the "Services Agreement"), and a royalty purchase agreement (the "Royalty Purchase Agreement") in October 2020 with Arena.
+The Company amended the License Agreement in January 2022 to add an additional program.
 The following section summarizes these related party agreements.